AlessandroAvi/Moonboard_controllerLED/README.md

 | LED line 2 - GND  | Wall plug - GND |
 | LED line 2 - PWM  | A0              |

+The case for the STM32 with the LCD screen, keypad and bluetooth module has been 3d printed.
+The STL file is contained in the directory 'STL'.

 ## PHOTOS OF THE BOARD